Intermediate Algebra Workshop (ARC 35)

 - The workshop is online.
 The lecture section is a set of instructional videos and materials that students access during the week.
 The lab meets online 2 times per week.
 Participation in these lab sections will account for a portion of the overall score.

-- Information about the online workshop will be available in iLearn after you register in R'Web.
-Once you register in R'Web, your access to the workshop in iLearn should be available by July 15, iLearn Information.
+- Information about the online workshop will be available in Canvas after you register in R'Web.
+Once you register in R'Web, your access to the workshop in Canvas should be available around a week before the workshop starts.

-- The workshop will run from July 29 until September 13.
-The Final Exam will take place on September 15 and it MUST be proctored.
+- In Summer 2023, the workshop will run from July 31 until September 15 and the Final Exam will take place on Saturday, September 16.
+The Final Exam will be proctored online.

 Program Policy and Procedure